Unsupervised Elicitation of Language Models: Ablations

 \textbf{Comparing to randomly perturbed labels.} Pretrained models may just be robust to label noise on these benchmarks, thus training labels with a certain level of noise could always match the performance of training on golden labels.
 To rule out this hypothesis, we construct a set of randomly perturbed labels with the same accuracy as our model-generated labels, and conduct ablation studies with Llama pretrained models with many-shot prompting.
 As shown in Figure \ref{fig:perturb}, our model-generated labels always achieve substantially better performance.
 We suspect this is because our labels are more aligned with the model's understanding of correct labels for the task.

-\textbf{Evaluating robustness to worst-case initialization.} It is possible that our algorithm could collapse under bad initialization (e.g., all initial $K$ labels are wrong), but we coincidentally never encounter such scenarios in Sec. \ref{sec:experiments} because they happen rarely.
-We thus investigate \ourmethod's robustness against different initializations: \begin{itemize}[leftmargin=*, topsep=-2pt, itemsep=-2pt] \item \textbf{Golden}: using golden dataset labels.
-This corresponds to a semi-supervised setting. \item \textbf{Random}: using random labels (our default setting). \item \textbf{Worst}: using entirely wrong labels. \end{itemize}
+\textbf{Evaluating robustness to worst-case initialization.} It is possible that \ourmethod could collapse under bad initialization (e.g., all initial $K$ labels are wrong), but we coincidentally never encounter that in Sec. \ref{sec:experiments} because it happens rarely.

+We thus investigate \ourmethod's robustness against different initializations, including random labels (default setting), entirely wrong labels, or golden labels.
 Figure \ref{fig:ablation_init} showcases results on TruthfulQA with the Llama 8B model.
 We report the test accuracy using many-shot prompting.
 Under random initialization, \ourmethod achieves a comparable average accuracy but a slightly higher variance.
 Even under worst-case initialization, \ourmethod remains robust, experiencing only a moderate performance drop rather than complete failure.
 This is mainly due to its iterative nature: a few initial bad labels would not degrade the performance significantly, as they can be gradually corrected as the algorithm progresses.

-\textbf{Ablating logical consistency.} The logical consistency term may be of limited value: \ourmethod only introduces simple and general logical consistency that can be applied to many tasks, because determining fine-grained consistency relationships across examples is challenging.
+\textbf{Ablating logical consistency.} Logical consistency may be of limited value in \ourmethod: we only use simple logical consistency that can be applied to many tasks, as determining fine-grained consistency relationships across examples is challenging.
 Empirically, we observe different impacts of logical consistency across tasks (Figure \ref{fig:ablation_logical}).
 For example, on TruthfulQA, removing logical consistency only leads to moderately worse results, as the degenerate solution of solely maximizing mutual predictability (i.e. assigning the same label everywhere) happens rarely.
 In contrast, logical consistency is crucial on Alpaca, since the degenerate solution almost always happens without that.